A glass, a corkscrew, and force: how the hydroacoustic coating of Russian nuclear-powered submarines is tested for strength

-The hydroacoustic coating consists of 10 thousand rubber plates, of which every tenth plate is checked
+The hydroacoustic coating consists of 10,000 rubber plates, each tenth of which is tested

-In 2022, the Russian Ministry of Defense decided to replace the hydroacoustic coating of Russian nuclear submarines.
-The new composition reduces the visibility of nuclear submarines and effectively suppresses both the noise emitted by the submarine itself and external sonar signals.
-This improves the stealth of Russian nuclear-powered ships.
+In 2022, the Russian Ministry of Defense decided to replace the hydroacoustic coating of Russian nuclear-powered submarines.
+The new composition reduces the visibility of nuclear submarines and effectively suppresses both the noises emitted by the submarine itself and external sonar signals.
+This improves the stealth of Russian nuclear submarines.

-The TV program "Military Acceptance" on the Zvezda TV channel described how the hydroacoustic coating is tested.
-The procedure for checking the strength of the adhesive of the horn coating to the outer skin was shown at the facilities of the Sevmash shipyard.
+In the program "Military Acceptance" on the Zvezda TV channel, it was revealed how the hydroacoustic coating is tested.
+The procedure for checking the adhesion strength of the horn coating to the outer skin was shown at the facilities of the Sevmash shipyard.

-Specialists of the enterprise take a drill with a glass-shaped drill, moisten it in soapy water and screw it into the rubber coating.
+Specialists at the enterprise take a drill with a glass-shaped drill bit, moisten it in soapy water, and screw it into the rubber coating.
 An iron corkscrew is screwed into this improvised plug.
-A special device will pull it out, which shows the force with which it is possible to remove the corkscrew and damage the coating - this is more than 4.5 kN.
+A special device will pull it out, showing the force with which it is possible to extract the corkscrew and damage the coating — this is more than 4.5 kN.

 The resulting hole is filled with sealant.
-According to the shipbuilders, the sealant will harden quickly, and the resulting plug will not affect the acoustic properties of the submarine in any way.
+According to the shipbuilders, the sealant hardens quickly, and the resulting plug will not affect the acoustic properties of the submarine in any way.
 Every tenth sheet of hydroacoustic coating is tested for tear-off using a corkscrew.
-That is, a thousand sheets are checked before the nuclear-powered ship is released for state tests.
+That is, a thousand sheets are tested before the nuclear submarine goes for state tests.

 Read materials on the topic: